Gliosarcoma Diagnosis and Treatment

 What are the grades of gliosarcomas?

-Gliosarcomas are all classified as Grade IV tumors.
+Gliosarcomas are all classified as grade 4 (also written as grade IV) tumors.
 This means they are malignant (cancerous) and fast-growing.
 They are further described as primary or secondary:

 - Primary: The tumor is diagnosed from the first surgery or biopsy.

 - Secondary: The tumor forms from a pre-existing glioma, usually after radiation treatment.